All deadlines for forms and documents are listed by due date and should be returned to the corresponding office in the information below.

 The form is relatively short and should not take much time to complete.
 It asks for general information, family contact information, emergency contacts and meal plan choice.
 Questions should be directed to the dean of students office at 909.621.8125 or firstname.lastname@example.org.

-Please note: Students will need to be logged into their HMC Google accounts to be able to sign the contract
+Please note: Students will need to be logged into their Harvey Mudd Google Apps for Education accounts to be able to sign the contract.

 **Please note that all International Students will be required to enroll in SHIP**